asciipip/check_openhab/README.md

 Installation
 ------------

-The plugin requires Python version 2.6 or later on the testing system.
-It shouldn't require anything else.
+The plugin requires Python version 2.6 or later on the testing system and python-dateutil.

 Usage